727800350/note/cs/performance_tool.md

 07:41:04 PM   108      6718    1.00    0.00    0.00    1.00     0  snmp-pass
 07:41:04 PM 60004     60154    1.00    4.00    0.00    5.00     9  pidstat
 ```
-Pidstat is a little like top’s per-process summary, but prints a rolling summary instead of clearing the screen.
+Pidstat is a little like top's per-process summary, but prints a rolling summary instead of clearing the screen.
 This can be useful for watching patterns over time, and also recording what you saw into a record of your investigation.

 The above example identifies two java processes as responsible for consuming CPU.
 The %CPU column is the total across